Why experimentation in creativity should be the norm.

 But there were many other instances when creative I thought would work, didn’t work well.

-Or when one small change made a massive difference in how people understood our product.
+Or when one small change made a big difference in how people understood our product.

 And yes, AI can do a lot of optimizing, but it cannot replace a human’s ability to creatively evolve work.